Exairnous/hubs-compose/README.md

   - On Windows, your plain-text `hosts` file is probably located at `C:\Windows\System32\drivers\etc\hosts`.
 5. Initialize the services with `bin/init`
+  - If you run into any issues with [socket timeouts](https://github.com/npm/cli/issues/3078), you can add the `-f` option to `bin/init` so that it will retry npm ci until it succeeds.
+Warning: this may result in an infinite loop if other errors are encountered, so watch carefully and be prepared to cancel (Ctrl+C) `bin/init`.

 ### Orchestration